profsmith89/ctps/_sources/chap15.md

     return edited_script

 def get_lineno(lines):
-    ''' Asks for the user for a line number
+    ''' Asks the user for a line number
         Input:   number of lines in script
         Returns: user's line number
     '''